commercialhaskell/stack/doc/haskell_and_c_code.md

 library:
   source-dirs: src
   # The Lib_stub.h header must be put by GHC somewhere where Cabal can find it.
-  # This tells GHC to put it in the stubs directory of the project directory.
+  # This tells GHC to put it in the autogen-stubs directory of the project
+  # directory.
   ghc-options:
   - -stubdir autogen-stubs